Frequently Asked Questions

 What if I want to attend but can’t afford a ticket?

 The organizers of Firefly Gathering believe that these skills (survival, permaculture, homesteading, primitive skills, etc.) should be accessible to as many people as possible.
 Therefore, we offer tickets on a sliding-scale system, which provides flexible pricing, so you can pay according to your circumstances.
 If you feel secure in your financial situation, please place yourself in the sliding scale accordingly.
 If you want to come, but can’t afford the ticket at all, there are opportunities to work-trade.
-If you’re interested in work-trade, follow this link.
+If you’re interested in work-trade, CLICK HERE.

 What does the admission price include?

-An admission ticket for the entire four-day event includes camping Thursday night through Saturday night, eight class sessions over four days, and evening entertainment each night.
+An admission ticket for the entire four-day event includes camping Thursday night through Saturday night, eight class sessions over four days, and evening entertainment each evening.
 A one-day pass includes two classes.
 A two-day pass includes four classes and free camping overnight.

-If you would like to arrive early (the night before your ticket starts), you may purchase night-before camping for $20 either in advance via the PayPal shopping cart or by cash or check at the gate, no plastic).
-Many full-pass attendees arrive Wednesday evening in order to get their tent sites set up and be rested for Thursday morning.
+If you would like to arrive early (the night before your ticket starts), you may purchase night-before camping for $20 either in advance via the PayPal shopping cart or by cash or check (no plastic) at the gate.
+Many full-pass attendees arrive Wednesday evening in order to get their tent sites set up and be rested and ready for Thursday morning.
 Campers who come for one or two days also like to come the night before, so they have a head start for the next day and can sign up for their classes (see next question).

 Please remember that you cannot be at the event on days for which you have not purchased a pass, even if you are not attending classes.

 Parking is on the premises at our new location in Leicester.
 In order to minimize environmental damage and to encourage carpooling, we have a parking fee this year.
 It is a one-time fee for a parking pass for the entire event (not per day).